futuredapp/danger/README.md

 [![Gem Version](https://badge.fury.io/rb/thefuntasty_danger.svg)](https://badge.fury.io/rb/thefuntasty_danger)

-*Note: Our company name was Funtasty before, therefore the name.*
+*Note: Our company name was The Funtasty before the rebranding, therefore the name `thefuntasty_danger`*

 These are the rules we use for checking our pull requests by Danger optimized for mobile app development: